avenues-hangprinter-team/Avenues-Hangprinter-V3-Documentation/INSTRUCTIONS/README.md

 With any 3D printer, the first step to printing is either designing or downloading a 3D object that you would like to see in the real world.

 If you don't really want to design your own prints, [Thingiverse](https://www.thingiverse.com/) is an excellent place to find the awesome things made by the 3D printing community.
-But if you want to go and design your own creatiosn, we recommend two pieces of Software.
+But if you want to go and design your own creation, we recommend two pieces of Software.
 For beginners, [tinkercad](https://www.tinkercad.com/), a simple to use intuitive online editor.
 For individuals with previous experience in CAD, Fusion 360 is an amazing option.

 For a first print, a cube or a 3D Benchy are usually sufficient, as you will be able to see the issues with the printer easily.